cceh/ntg/docs/_sources/intro.rst.txt

 Updating the Apparatus
 ======================

-If the apparatus needs an update the whole database must be rebuilt from scratch, and the editorial decisions have to be saved from the old database and reloaded into the new database.
+If the apparatus needs an update the whole CBGM database must be rebuilt from scratch, the CBGM process must be run and the editorial decisions have to be transferred to the new database:

 1. the `save_edits.py` script is used to save the editorial decisions,
 2. the `import.py` and `prepare.py` scripts are used to import and prepare a new apparatus, and
-3. the `load_edits.py` script is used to restore the editorial decisions into the new database, and finally
+3. the `cbgm.py` script is run to apply the CBGM to the new data, and finally
-4. the `cbgm.py` script is run to apply the CBGM to the new data.
+4. the `load_edits.py` script is used to restore the editorial decisions into the new database.

 Links